atakee72/atakee72/README.md

 <h1>Ercan Atak </h1>

-A passionate web developer based in Berlin, Germany, celebrating the latest website he has built for his client <a href="https://denizmahirkartal.com/" target="_blank" rel="noopener noreferrer">Deniz Mahir Kartal</a>  😎🎉🎊
+A passionate developer based in Berlin, Germany, celebrating the conclusion of latest project, an AI supported webapp he has built for his client <a href="https://crowd-coach-v2.netlify.app/" target="_blank" rel="noopener noreferrer">Dr. S. Göttling</a>  😎🎉🎊

 <br>
 <br>